food allergen training

 Course Duration: Approximately 1 hour

-This CPD-certified Food Allergen Training course helps employers meet their legal duties under the law to ensure staff have received adequate training to prevent harm from hazards such as allergens.
+This CPD-certified Food Allergen Awareness Training course helps employers meet their legal duties under the law to ensure staff have received adequate training to prevent harm from hazards such as allergens.

 This course is suitable for any worker preparing, handling, selling or serving food products.
 It provides information about the 14 food allergens, their associated legislative requirements and how to control the hazards that food allergens present.